 In this video I show you how to set up a convenient Oxygen Block that can display any related links you have already added to a post.
 The video does not cover a strategy for building great internal links - that part is up to you, and has to be tailored to your site's structure.

 You might for example tag certain posts as main posts and others as supporting posts, and then set the supporting posts to link into the relevant main post in order to potentially boost its ranking.
-As I said before, you can learn about these advanced techniques like this by joining the IMG course subscription.

 Meanwhile here is the video.
 The video contains bookmarks so that you can jump to relevant sections.
 Click on the menu icon in the control bar at the bottom of the video to access this.